opf/openproject/docs/user-guide/members/README.md

 ![Confirm removing a user with shared work packages from a project in OpenProject](openproject_user_guide_confirm_user_removal_with_shares.png)

+> Note: please keep in mind that removing  project members can only be done if you have correct permissions.

 ## Revoke sharing privileges

 If a work package has been [shared](../work-packages/share-work-packages), you may need to revoke sharing privileges at a later stage in the project.
-To do that select the **three dot icon** at the right end of the row with the corresponding member name and select **Revoke work package shares**.
-You can also choose the **View shared work packages** option to see the list of all shared work packages.
+To do that select the **More** icon at the right end of the row with the corresponding member name and select **Revoke work package shares**.
+You can also choose the **View shared work packages** option to see the list of all  work packages shared with the user.

 ![Remove sharing privileges in OpenProject](openproject_user_guide_members_remove_work_package_shares.png)

-> Note: it is not possible to revoke sharing rights of project members, if they are a part of a project only as members of a group.
-In this case you can either remove a single member from the group (and then remove the rights), or revoke the shared privileges from the entire group.
+> Note: a project member can be a part of the project either individually, as a member of a group, or both.
+The revoking action will only affect the individual work packages shares.
+All work package shares with the user as part of a group will not be revoked.
+To revoke those group shares you can either remove the member from the group or revoke the privileges from the entire group.

-> If project members are part of the project both individually and as members of a group, it is possible to revoke work package shares for work packages that were shared with them individually.

 ## Roles and permissions